Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

 1

-Bachelor's degree with pre-med coursework (4 years: biology, chemistry, organic chemistry, physics, biochemistry)
+Bachelor's with pre-med coursework (4 years; biology, chemistry, organic chemistry, physics, biochemistry)

 2